amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 just the structural or content-related details.
 For instance, grouping parentheses are implicit in the tree structure, so these are not represented as separate nodes.

-1.3 AST package members
+### 1.3 AST package members Note: Expand on members
 The AST package contains the types used to represent syntax trees in Go.
 We can divide the members into three categories: Interfaces, concrete types, and others.

 - Interfaces: `Node`, `Decl`, `Spec`, `Stmt`, `Expr`
 - Concrete Types: The full list is [long](https://golang.org/pkg/go/ast/#ArrayType).
-Those are the nodes of the tree and they contain value such as: `FuncDecl`, `IncDecStmt`, `Ident`, `Comment` and so on.
+Those are the tree nodes, and they contain values such as: `FuncDecl`, `IncDecStmt`, `Ident`, `Comment`, and so on.
 - Others: `Package`, `File`, `Scope`, `Object`.
 They do not fall to a specific category but rather

 As you can see, the `AST` package contains only the "abstract" parts and ignores parentheses, colon, etc...

-1.4 Loading a program using the parser
+### 1.4 Loading a program using the parser
 To load the program, we need to parse it first
 ```
 package main

 import (
   "fmt"
   "go/ast"
   "go/parser"
   "go/token"
 )

 func main() {